This release addresses two issues related to the Helm chart for the ECK operator.

 hostPath volume into the Elastic Agent container in the location where the process writes its runtime state.
 You also have to run the Elastic Agent as the root user to be able to access the

 hostPath volume, as shown in the following example:

 apiVersion: agent.k8s.elastic.co/v1alpha1 kind: Agent metadata: name: elastic-agent spec: version: 7.11.1 daemonSet: podTemplate: spec: containers: - name: agent securityContext: runAsUser: 0 volumeMounts: - name: agent-data mountPath: /usr/share/elastic-agent/data/elastic-agent-9b2fec/run

 mountPath differs from version to version as it contains the hash of the version control system reference which was used to build Elastic Agent.
-You can find out which path to use by either inspecting the Docker image or by running a command against the container, as shown below:
+You can find out which path to use by either inspecting the Docker image, or by running a command against the container:

 docker run -ti --entrypoint bash docker.elastic.co/beats/elastic-agent:7.11.1 -c "ls /usr/share/elastic-agent/data"